joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6097972/2025/01/29/chloe-kelly-manchester-city-future/

 **Meta Agrees to Pay Trump $25 Million to Settle His Lawsuit**\
 `President Trump had sued Meta and other tech firms in 2021, arguing that he had been wrongfully censored by them.
-Meta also reported a 21 percent increase in quarterly revenue.`\
+Meta also reported revenue and profit growth for the fourth quarter.`\
 https://nytimes.com/2025/01/29/technology/meta-trump-lawsuit-settlement.html

 **Evacuations Are Ordered as Wildfire Breaks Out in Western North Carolina**\